limzk126/Landing-page/README.md

 # Landing-page

+A Web landing page inspired by *The Rising of the Shield Hero*.

-HTML and CSS project
+Technologies used: HTML & CSS

-Credits for images used:
+### Credits for images used:
 * ShuOuma: https://wall.alphacoders.com/big.php?i=991043
-* The Rising of the SHIELD HERO Wiki
+* The Rising of the Shield Hero Wiki